i3D-net/ONE-GameHosting-SDK/docs/build.md

 Prebuilt binaries are currently not supplied.
 The integration code is very lightweight.
 Integrations have two options:

 1. Copy the code in one/arcus directly into the game engine and build directly as part of the regular build.
-2. Or build the repository with the following instructions, and then headers and binaries may be copied as needed.
-Binaries will be output into the build folder, e.g. build/one/arcus/release/one_arcus.lib.
+2. Or build the repository with the following instructions, and then copy required headers and binaries.
+Binaries will be output into the build folder, e.g. the build/one/arcus/release/one_arcus.lib.

 Building the repository in either case is recommended as it will also create a fake agent executable to aid testing of your game server without deploying to the remote one platform.